TMiclot/MICLOT/User_Guide/__usage_data_analysis.md

 # Data analysis

+> [!WARNING]
+> Is part is a work in progress: it's not stable and things can change!

 All commands come from `miclot.analysis`

 This module is composed of three main classes.
 Each has a specific use: